Understanding Lymphoma

 Remission or Long-term Survivorship

-Someone who has been declared in remission or cured from lymphoma by a healthcare professional.
+Someone who is in remission or cured of lymphoma by a healthcare professional.